cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 [epiweeks](https://pypi.org/project/epiweeks/) to convert them into epiweek format.

+## Missingness

+NCHS suppresses some data to protect individual privacy and avoid publishing low-confidence figures.
+This includes data for jurisdictions where counts are between 1 and 9, and data for weeks where the counts are less than 50% of the expected number, since these provisional counts are highly incomplete and potentially misleading.

 ## Lag and Backfill

 There is a lag in time between when the death occurred and when the death